 The best thing you can do is to take it one day at a time.
 Instead of focusing on the big changes you want to make, focus on waking up and doing what you have to do that day.
 As you take it one day at a time, you’ll look up after a while and realize you there.

 Life is too short to spend even a single moment miserable.
-Chase those dreams and create that amazing life.
+Start reaching your finish line and create that amazing life.
 Come to the end of your life with a smile on your face knowing that you have no regrets.